Showing posts with label lines. Show all posts

 I did this piece in College at Faulkner University in Huntsville, Alabama

-I chose this piece of art because of the lines, movement, and bold colors used!
+I chose this piece of art for its lines, movement, and bold colors!

 This piece of art is a powerful use of illusions of energy and grace.

-The unique style of lines is a precise and elegant topography of motion.
+The unique line style is a precise, elegant topography of motion.

 This piece expresses life and motion.

-The subject is not the major part of the piece, but the artist is trying to bring life to the piece by using the vertical placement of lines in the horse's hair.
+The subject is not the piece's primary focus, but the artist is trying to bring it to life through the vertical placement of lines in the horse's hair.

-The artist uses contour hatching in the horse's body and cross-hatching in the spaces around the horse.
+The artist uses contour hatching on the horse's body and cross-hatching in the surrounding spaces.

-The artist used bold colors which gives movement to the horse.
+The artist used bold colors that give the horse movement.

-He uses blue/green on his body, he uses pink/black in his mane, he uses purple/pink on his legs.
+He uses blue/green on his body, pink/black on his mane, and purple/pink on his legs.

-The body of the horse is large in contrast to his surroundings which show motion.
+The horse's body stands out in contrast to its surroundings, which show motion.

 Why do I like this piece?